Harsh7637/todo-list-api-springboot/Readme.md

 **Can't see other users' todos**: This is by design!
 Each user can only see their own todos

 **Want to check the database**: Visit `http://localhost:8080/h2-console` and use the connection details from application.properties

+**Swagger UI not loading**: Make sure the SpringDoc dependency is added and the application is running

 ## Deployment